In this article

 How to build and maintain trust in a remote team:

-- Get to know each other: Organize one-on-ones with everyone on the team and ideally, organize a company-wide retreat where people from different teams can hang out and get to know each other in person.
+- Get to know each other: Organize one-on-ones with everyone on the team and, ideally, organize a company-wide retreat where people from different groups can hang out and get to know each other in person.
 Read our remote one-on-ones best practices to learn more.